 DNSSEC [46] is a set of protocols that provide data origin authentication and data integrity for DNS data.
 DNSSEC was created to address vulnerabilities in the DNS system that attackers can use to launch DNS spoofing attacks, also known as DNS cache poisoning attacks.
 An attacker can use DNS spoofing to modify DNS records in a DNS cache to redirect users to malicious websites or intercept their communications.
 DNSSEC protects against DNS spoofing attacks by allowing DNS clients to use digital signatures to validate the authenticity of DNS records.
 DNS records signed with DNSSEC can be verified by DNS clients using a chain of trust that begins with a trusted root key and extends to the authoritative DNS server for the domain in question.
 In terms of interoperability.
 DNSSEC adds cryptographic signatures to DNS records, allowing DNS clients to verify the authenticity of the DNS data they receive.
 DNSSEC achieves this by introducing new resource record types, such as Resource Record Signature (RRSIG), Key (DNSKEY), and Delegation Signer (DS).
-When a DNS records and the public key used to sign them.
+When a DNS resolver receives a DNSSEC-enabled query, it can request that the DNS server provide signed DNS records and the public key used to sign them.
 The resolver can then use the public key to verify the signature and confirm the authenticity of the DNS data [47].